 DSCR loan interest rates usually fall between 6% and 8%.
 Resources like Bennett Capital Partners offer insights into current rates, but remember that these can shift with market conditions.
 Several factors play a role in determining your specific rate, including your credit score, the loan term, the property type, and the broader market environment.
 A higher credit score often translates to a lower interest rate.

-Loan Terms & Repayment
+Loan Terms and Repayment Options

 DSCR loans typically require a down payment of 20–25%, much like traditional mortgages.
 For loans under $1,000,000, a 20% down payment is common, along with a 700 credit score and three months of reserves, according to Griffin Funding.
 Loan terms can vary, but you’ll likely see options from 15 to 30 years.
 Understanding the loan term and repayment schedule upfront is key for planning your investment.

-Fees and Costs
+DSCR Loan Fees and Closing Costs

 Beyond the interest rate and down payment, remember to account for other fees and costs associated with DSCR loans.
 Origination fees, for instance, can range from 0% to 3% of the loan amount, as noted by Bennett Capital Partners.
 Also, be mindful of potential prepayment penalties if you pay off your loan early, a detail highlighted by Griffin Funding.
 Factoring in all costs will give you a complete understanding of your investment.